*NEW!* Working from Home

 Social distancing and stay-at-home mandates have transformed the voice over industry overnight.
-Recording from home is suddenly the only way to go, even for animation and games, which have historically been face-to-face and in person.
+Recording from home is suddenly the way to go, even for animation and games, which have historically been face-to-face and in person.

 Sessions are now directed remotely via conferencing software (sometimes with video, sometimes just audio) and voice actors are now expected to record an on-air quality performance at home and then transfer the session files to the studio after the session via the web.

-Many projects now require a ready to go home recording capacity before allowing an audition!
+Many projects now require a ready-to-go home recording capacity before allowing an audition!

 It is thus each voice actor’s urgent priority to get a decent home studio capacity up-and-running ASAP!

 There’s much to learn and acclimate to with this new arrangement, but I hope to show you it isn’t as daunting (or expensive) as you may think.
 In many cases, you can get a home studio set up and running affordably and quickly.

 Home Recording Overview: Acoustics, Mic Use & Software CLICK HERE

 Remote Conferencing: Source Connect, Zoom and Remote Control CLICK HERE

 Home Studio Hardware & Components CLICK HERE